alex-shabanov/Quiz/README.md

-to create a copy of the project on GitHub account from where it can be pulled to local machine, or git clone https://github.com/alex-shabanov/Quiz.git to create a copy of the porject on local machine where it can then be pushed to GitHub account Add the QMaze folder to your Android project workspace.
+to create a copy of the project on GitHub account from where it can be pulled to local machine, or git clone https://github.com/alex-shabanov/Quiz.git to create a copy of the porject on local machine where it can then be pushed to GitHub account Add the Quiz folder to your Android project workspace.
 ```
 =========================
 ###Examples